Perineum sunning

-Perineum sunning or butthole sunning is a wellness practice that involves exposing the perineum (area between the genitals and anus) to sunlight.
-Adherents claim various unproven health benefits such as improved libido, circulation, sleep, and longevity.
+Perineum sunning or butthole sunning is a wellness practice that involves exposing the perineum (the area between the genitals and anus) to sunlight.
+Adherents claim various health benefits such as improved libido, circulation, sleep, and longevity.
 There is no scientific evidence that this behavior promotes any of the alleged benefits.
 The practice of exposing a sensitive area of skin to sunlight also increases the risk of skin cancers.
-Safer alternatives such as relaxation, meditation, and mindfulness actually can achieve the same benefits.
+Safer alternatives such as mindfulness practices can achieve similar benefits.

-Popularization
+Popularisation

 On 21 October 2019, an Instagram user "MetaphysicalMeagan" posted about benefits of a purportedly "ancient Taoist practice" of perineum sunning, claiming benefits such as hormone regulation, libido strengthening, and enhancements to "personal magnetism" and the "auric field".
 The post became a viral phenomenon within a day, particularly after a Twitter user reposted it.
 Although the perineum is considered a vital body part in Taoism, there is no evidence that perineum sunning is a part of Taoist belief.

+Earlier internet references appear from a Facebook meme page, Hold Space For My Tribe, where a post from 1 October 2018 depicts the practice in a satirical manner, with the tagline "Do not abandon your Anus in the Dark".

 An analysis of internet search trends in JMIR Dermatology concluded:

 Our findings suggest that it took only 24 hours for a potentially dangerous "health" trend to capture the spotlight of mainstream media outlets—an alarming exposé in the power of social media concerning perineum sunning.
 Additionally, continued observance of the search interest in perineum sunning showed a resurgence during the summer months.
 Exposure to sunlight is dangerous, and sensitive areas such as the perineum have worse prognosis even when detected during skin examinations.

 On 29 November 2019, actor Josh Brolin posted a strong warning against the practice on Instagram, writing "My pucker hole is crazy burned and I was going to spend the day shopping with my family and instead I'm icing and using aloe and burn creams because of the severity of the pain."

 A resurgence of viral interest on TikTok in perineum sunning occurred in 2022, with a proliferation of influencers and videos claiming unsubstantiated health benefits.